unChaz/sci-fi-5e/versions/0.2.3/SCI-5_SRD.md

 **_Long Jump._** When you make a long jump, you cover a number of feet up to your Strength score if you move at least 10 feet on foot immediately before the jump.
 When you make a standing long jump, you can leap only half that distance.
 Either way, each foot you clear on the jump costs a foot of movement.

-This rule assumes that the height of your jump doesn’t matter, such as a jump across a stream or chasm.
-At your GM’s option, you must succeed on a DC 10 Strength (Physique) check to clear a low obstacle (no taller than a quarter of the jump’s distance), such as a hedge or low wall.
+This rule assumes that the height of your jump doesn't matter, such as a jump across a stream or chasm.
+At your GM's option, you must succeed on a DC 10 Strength (Physique) check to clear a low obstacle (no taller than a quarter of the jump's distance), such as a hedge or low wall.
 Otherwise, you hit it.

 When you land in difficult terrain, you must succeed on a DC 10 Dexterity (Acrobatics) check to land on your feet.
 Otherwise, you land prone.